penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/oasis-workflow/readme.txt

 [youtube https://www.youtube.com/watch?v=JbJJQMMnf5U]

 How it works?
-Understand the process (applicable to both the "free" and "pro" version)
+See the workflow in action.

 [youtube https://www.youtube.com/watch?v=_R2uVWQicsM]

-Modify a workflow which has posts/pages currently in progress (applicable to both the "free" and "pro" version)
+Modify a workflow which has posts/pages currently in progress

 [youtube https://www.youtube.com/watch?v=mJ2hPsSBGcE]